 Feb.
 3 Returns for a two-week stay at Universal City Studios, after which decides to make “moving pictures.”
 Sketches fifteen landscape pictures in total, which would combine filmed sequences with other synthetic material separated by a heavy black horizontal line that would rock back and forth.

-Photographed by Lord Snowdon in his Southampton studio with Pyramid paintings and several Modern works; photographs appear in Vogue magazine in September.
+Photographed by Lord Snowdon in his Bowery studio with Pyramid paintings and several Modern works; photographs appear in Vogue magazine in September.